 AI Slack Message Tone Tutorial: Direct Without Being Curt

-Rewrite Slack drafts with AI so they read direct, kind, and actually move the thread forward.
+Rewrite Slack drafts with AI so they read direct, kind, and move the thread forward.
+Tools, prompts, and what Slack AI can and can't do (June 2026).

 Who this is for

-Anyone whose work happens in Slack threads — engineers asking for code review, PMs nudging a designer, managers giving feedback, founders chasing investor intros, and ICs who freeze before sending a hard message.
-Especially useful for non-native English speakers who want tone confidence without sounding like a chatbot, and for direct-by-default people whose messages keep landing harder than they meant.
+Anyone whose work happens in Slack threads: engineers chasing code review, PMs nudging a designer, managers giving feedback, founders chasing investor intros, and ICs who freeze before sending a hard message.
+It is especially useful for non-native English speakers who want tone confidence without sounding like a chatbot, and for direct-by-default people whose messages keep landing harder than they meant.

 When to reach for it

-Before sending any message where the wrong tone has a real cost — chasing a slipped deadline, pushing back on scope, asking for help, raising a concern with a peer, declining a request.
-Skip it for routine acknowledgments, emoji replies, and threads where you already know the relationship is high-trust enough that tone does not matter.
+Before sending any message where the wrong tone has a real cost: chasing a slipped deadline, pushing back on scope, asking for help, raising a concern with a peer, declining a request.
+Skip it for routine acknowledgments, emoji reactions, and threads where the relationship is already high-trust enough that tone does not matter.

 Before you start

 • Have your raw draft in front of you, even if it is one ugly sentence.
-AI rewrites are better with a starting point than with a brief.
+Rewrites are better with a starting point than with a brief.

-• Know the relationship in one line: “peer engineer, high trust, has missed the last two reviews” gives AI 80% of what it needs.
+• Know the relationship in one line: “peer engineer, high trust, has missed the last two reviews” gives the model 80% of what it needs.

-• Decide the outcome you want from the message in one sentence.
+• Decide the outcome you want in one sentence.
 Not the message — the outcome.
-“I want a code review by Thursday” not “I want to mention the PR is open”.
+“I want a code review by Thursday,” not “I want to mention the PR is open.”

-• Have one sample of your real voice saved somewhere.
-Paste it in so AI rewrites in your tone, not a generic corporate tone.
+• Save one sample of your real voice somewhere.
+Paste it in so the model rewrites in your tone, not a generic corporate one.

 Step by step